kavonrtep/bioinformatics/shell_introduction.md

 ~~~

 ~~~

   Usage: ls [OPTION]...
 [FILE]...
   List information about the FILEs (the current directory by default).
   Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.

   Mandatory arguments to long options are mandatory for short options too.
-  -a, --all                  do not ignore entries starting with .
+  -a, --aluser@bioinfo:~$ l                  do not ignore entries starting with .
   -A, --almost-all           do not list implied . and ..
       --author               with -l, print the author of each file -b, --escape               print C-style escapes for nongraphic characters --block-size=SIZE      scale sizes by SIZE before printing them; e.g., ...

 ~~~

 ---